 The new home has Modern-Contemporary style with pure orthogonal geometries and hierarchical volumes.
-The proposal of two-story home with common areas on the first level, including kitchen, dining, and living room areas, as well as a carport, covered terrace, and a pool.
-The second floor has the bedrooms and bathrooms, and a balcony.
-Required parking for the home will be provided via driveway and a two car carport.
-The driveways are accessed from Harrison Street.
+The proposal of two-story home consists of common areas on the first level, including kitchen, dining, living room areas, a pool and a pool deck as well as three bedrooms and three bathrooms.
+The second floor has three additional bedrooms and bathrooms, and a balcony.
+The required parking space for the home will be provided with a garage and an outdoor driveway accessed from Harrison Street.
 The new home meets all applicable requirements including setbacks, height, and 40% minimum green areas required.
-Colors pallet to be used in the proposed building are to be a series of light and dark grey tones with features of composite wood panels and smooth stucco finishes.
+The color pallet to be used in the proposed building are to be a series of light grey tones and smooth stucco finishes.

 The Historic Preservation Board is guided by the Secretary of the Interior's Standards for Rehabilitation and the City of Hollywood's Design Guidelines for Historic Properties and Districts.
 These documents offer design controls for materials, scale, massing, and location for all properties within the District.
-The proposed home is consistent with the character of the Lakes Area Historic Multiple Resource Listing District and the design maintains the spatial relationship with surrounding properties in its scale and massing.